-The Flash said, “And I thought I was fast.”
+“And I thought I was fast,” the Flash said sheepishly.

-Hawk said, “Well, you always say you never miss.”
+“Well, you always say you never miss,” laughed Hawk.

 Robin grinned.
 “She was pretty tough, too.”

-Hawk said, “You know, those creeps didn’t even give us a good workout.”
+“You know,” muttered Hawk, “those creeps didn’t even give us a good workout.”

-Vic Stone sat up suddenly.
-“I know when you’re telling a lie.
-You turn a sorta off-green like bad cabbage.
+Vic Stone sat up suddenly in his hospital bed.
+“I know when you’re tellin’ a lie, Logan.
+You turn a sorta off-green, like bad cabbage.
 What’s really goin’ down?”

-Gar hesitated.
-“I may have a lead on Steve Dayton’s location.
-Questor traced his financial use of certain resources to a Greek isle.”
+Gar hesitated before replying, “I… may have a lead on Steve Dayton’s location.
+Questor traced his financial use of certain resources to a Greek island.”

-“I’m my own man, slash-PCU,” said Cyborg.
+“I’m my own man, slash PCU,” said Cyborg with a shrug.
 “It wasn’t your fault.
 You can’t help the actions of Dayton just ’cause he’s family.
 I mean, look at me.
-My pop was so into science that he messed me up by that inter-dimensional research he did.
-Other folks died then, too, and a bit later when that thing tried to get back here.
+My pop was so into science that he messed me up through that inter-dimensional research he did.
+Other folks died then, too, as well as a bit later when that thing tried to get back here.
 I blamed him, but even then it was just an accident.
 He never meant to hurt anybody.
 Same goes for Dayton.
 He’s ill.
 That don’t mean he’s free of any responsibility, but it sure means that you don’t have to carry his burden for him.”

 Gar grinned.
 “You’re a regular Dr. Joyce Brothers — or is that Dr. the Neville Brothers?”

-Robin replied, “I think you need to hold her head up a bit more.”
+“I think you need to hold her head up a bit more,” said Robin.

-Hawk ignored the family moments to join Garth and Wally as they labored over an odd device.
+Ignoring the family moments, Hawk walked over to join Wally West and Garth as they labored over a strange device.

-“Being around Barry and Jay helped me some, but I wonder if this thing will detect the energy generated by the transporting thugs so we can trace them, or just make a good toasted cheese,” said Wally as his hands raced over the device.
+“Being around Barry and Jay helped me some, but I wonder if this thing can actually detect the energy generated by the transporting thugs so we can trace them — or if it just makes a good toasted cheese,” said Wally as his hands raced over the device.

 Garth smiled.
-He had not felt much like talking since Tula’s death, but while he was with these longtime friends, he didn’t feel it necessary to say much.
+He hadn’t felt much like talking since Tula’s death, but while he was with these longtime friends, he didn’t feel it necessary to say much.

-Donna said, “Is she really sincere about representing Diana?”
+“Is she really sincere about representing Diana?” asked Donna, joining them.

-Wally nodded and flipped a switch.
+Wally nodded as he flipped a switch.
 “She has that no-nonsense Amazon demeanor, but I think she cared for Diana and wants to carry on her crusade.
 Not that I wouldn’t feel just as annoyed if some rarely seen cousin showed up to be Barry’s successor.”

 Donna agreed.
-Still, she needed to meet Nubia face to face to settle things.
+Still, she knew she needed to meet Nubia face to face to settle things.
 Technically, Nubia was her sister, too, even if she hardly knew her.

 “Hey, it shows a faint energy trace, but how can you track the end of it?” asked Hawk.

-Robin piped up, “Flash’ll just run to the end before it fades.”
+“Flash’ll just run to the end before it fades,” piped up Robin.

 With a grin, the Flash ruffled the boy’s hair.
 “Well said, Boy Wonder.”

-Flash took off at top speed as Donna rolled her eyes and rose to the occasion to help her troubled friend.
+The Flash took off at top speed as Donna rolled her eyes and rose to the occasion to help her troubled friend.